udippant/base-drafts/draft-ietf-quic-tls.md

 In TLS over TCP, the HelloRetryRequest feature (see Section 4.1.4 of {{!TLS13}}) can be used to correct a client's incorrect KeyShare extension as well as for a stateless round-trip check.
-From the perspective of QUIC, this just looks like additional messages carried in the Initial encryption level.
-Although it is in principle possible to use this feature for address verification in QUIC, QUIC implementations SHOULD instead use the Retry feature (see Section 4.4 of
+From the perspective of QWIK, this just looks like additional messages carried in the Initial encryption level.
+Although it is in principle possible to use this feature for address verification in QWIK, QWIK implementations SHOULD instead use the Retry feature (see Section 4.4 of
-{{QUIC-TRANSPORT}}).
+{{QWIK-TRANSPORT}}).
 HelloRetryRequest is still used to request key shares.

 ## TLS Errors